Koni De Winter

-Career
+Club career

 Early career

 De Winter played in City Pirates Antwerp until 2015.
-He played the 2015–16 season in the Lierse SK Youth Sector.
-The following season, De Winter moved to the Zulte Waregem.
-In the summer of 2018, De Winter moved to Juventus, becoming the first Belgian footballer ever to play for them.
-In the 2018–19 season, De Winter made 27 appearances and scored one goal with the under-17s.
-In the 2019–20 season, De Winter made 8 appearances with the under-19s team.
+He played the 2015–16 season in the Lierse SK youth academy.
+The following season, De Winter moved to the Zulte Waregem youth academy.
+In the summer of 2018, he moved to Italian Serie A club Juventus, becoming the first Belgian footballer ever to play for them.
+Initially joining the youth academy, in the 2018–19 season, De Winter made 27 appearances and scored one goal with the under-17s.
+In the 2019–20 season, he made 8 appearances with the under-19s team.
 The following season, De Winter made 23 appearances with the under-19s often playing as captain.

 Juventus

 First call-up by Juventus and 2021–22 season

-On 28 October 2020, De Winter was called up by Juventus' first team coach Andrea Pirlo for a UEFA Champions League match against Barcelona.
+On 28 October 2020, De Winter was called up by Juventus' first team coach Andrea Pirlo for a UEFA Champions League match against Spanish La Liga club Barcelona.
 On 20 February 2021, he renewed his contract until 2024.
-On 24 July, De Winter made his unofficial debut for Juventus in a 3–1 win against Cesena; scoring the opening goal in the 4th minute.
+On 24 July, he made his unofficial debut for Juventus in a 3–1 win against Cesena; scoring the opening goal in the 4th minute.

-De Winter made his debut for Juventus U23 – the reserve team of Juventus – on 22 August 2021 in a 3–2 win against Pro Sesto in the Coppa Italia Serie C. On 20 October, De Winter was sent-off in a 2–2 draw against AlbinoLeffe, ten minutes after his entry onto the field.
+De Winter made his debut for Juventus U23 – the reserve team of Juventus – on 22 August 2021 in a 3–2 win against Pro Sesto in the Coppa Italia Serie C. On 20 October, he was sent-off in a 2–2 draw against AlbinoLeffe, ten minutes after his entry onto the field.
 On 27 October, De Winter scored his first career goal: an equalizing goal in a 1–1 draw against Piacenza.